 Student Equity and Achievement (SEA) Program

 In 2017-18, the categorical fund leads for Student Equity (SE), Basic Skills (BSI), Student Success (SSSP) worked on creating an integrated plan for the State Chancellor's Office.
 As a result, the state is now integrating the three funds into the Student Equity and Achievement (SEA) Program.
-A few of us are attending training sessions this month and next to learn more about what other changes will come with this, but for now, what we do know is that what used to be three different funding programs will now function under the umbrella program called Student Equity and Achievement (SEA) Program.
-Stay tuned!

 The Student Equity and Achievement Program, established in Education Code (EC) 78222, consolidates the Basic Skills Initiative (BSI), Student Equity (SE) and the Student Success and Support Program (SSSP) with the intent of supporting Guided Pathways and the system-wide goal to eliminate achievement gaps.
 As a condition of receiving funds, a district shall comply with the following: maintain an equity plan; provide matriculation services; adopt placement policies (AB 705) and provide all students with an educational plan.